nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `NAME` must refer to the name of an existing contact.

 Examples:
-* `addmc 3 n/Howen` assigns the contact `Howen` as a participant to the 3rd meeting in the address book.
+* `addmc 3 n/Howen` assigns the contact `Howen` as a participant to the 3rd meeting in OutBook.

 ### Remove contact from meeting: `rmmc`